 ABSOLUTE WILSON – This documentary by Katharina Otto-Bernstein is about theater artist Robert Wilson (avant-garde performer, dancer, director, choreographer, designer).
 Wilson grew up in Waco, Texas, where, as a child, he stuttered, had a learning disability, and felt out of place.
 He ended up in New York City and became one of the major figures of avant-garde theater there and in Europe.
 Along the way, he worked with people who had severe disabilities, many of them in iron lungs, and with children who were brain-damaged, hyper-active or autistic.
 Instead of trying to make these people like everyone else, Wilson found a way to allow their unique way of seeing and communicating to blossom and flourish, and his own art was greatly influenced by working with them.
 Wilson collaborated and performed for many years with a young man who had brain damage, and he also adopted an African-American boy who was deaf.
 The documentary includes interviews with family, friends, and people in the arts who worked with Wilson including Susan Sontag, Philip Glass, Jessye Norman, and Tom Waits.
 Wilson has a remarkable gift for turning everything upside down, opening things up, and making you see anew.
 Watching this movie is like attending the best satsang you can imagine.
 I recommend it highly.
 More on Robert Wilson here.

-TV Shows (available on DVD): Nurse Jackie; The Good Wife; Orange Is the New Black; Breaking Bad; Downton Abbey; Modern Family; The Big C; Grace and Frankie; The Killing; In Treatment; Boston Legal; The Sopranos; The Wire; Big Love; Last Tango in Halifax; Joan of Arcadia; Mad Men; House of Cards (2013, US); Homeland; The Shield; Dexter; Boss; Top of the Lake; The Affair; True Detective.
+TV Shows (available on DVD): Nurse Jackie; The Good Wife; American Crime; Breaking Bad; Downton Abbey; Modern Family; The Big C; Grace and Frankie; The Killing; In Treatment; Boston Legal; The Sopranos; The Wire; Big Love; Last Tango in Halifax; Joan of Arcadia; Mad Men; House of Cards (2013, US); Homeland; The Shield; Dexter; Boss; Top of the Lake; The Affair; True Detective.

 Documentaries: Searching for Sugar Man; The Buena Vista Social Club; The Wild Parrots of Telegraph Hill; Leonard Cohen: Live in London; Leonard Cohen: I'm Your Man; Bukowski: Born Into This; Black Sun; The Corporation; Inside Job; Vietnam: American Holocaust; Sicko; How to Die in Oregon; The War You Don't See; Generation M: Misogyny in Media and Culture; Food, Inc.; What a Way to Go: Life at the End of Empire; The Times of Harvey Milk; Rivers and Tides; Touch the Sound; Bowling for Columbine; Capitalism: A Love Story; Fahrenheit 9/11; Southern Comfort; Transgeneration; Howard Zinn: You Can't Be Neutral on a Moving Train; Fear and Favor in the Newsroom; The Weather Underground (2002); What I Want My Words to Do to You;The Garden; Before Stonewall; After Stonewall; Anyone and Everyone; For the Bible Tells Me So; Freeheld (2007 documentary); The Cats of Mirikitani; Man on Wire; West of Memphis; Paradise Lost: The Child Murders at Robin Hood Hills; Paradise Lost 2: Revelations; Paradise Lost 3: Purgatory; Occupation 101; Shoah; American Radical: The Trials of Norman Finkelstein; One Bright Shining Moment; Jimmy Carter: Man from Plains; Michael Jackson's This Is It; Citizen King: American Experience; V-Day: Until the Violence Stops; A Crude Awakening; The Oil Factor; Outfoxed: Rupert Murdoch's War on Journalism; Power & Terror: Noam Chomsky in Our Times; The Party's Over; An Inconveniant Truth; A Really Inconveniant Truth; The Prisoner or: How I Planned to Kill Tony Blair; The Road to Guantanamo; Taxi to the Dark Side; Ram Dass: Fierce Grace; Winged Migration; 51 Birch Street; Amargosa; The War (Ken Burns); Into Great Silence; Hot Coffee; The Future We Will Create: Inside the World of TED (be sure to watch the entire presentation by Sir Ken Robinson); God Grew Tired of Us; Emmanuel's Gift; Annie Leibovitz: Life Through a Lens; Maya Lin: A Strong Clear Vision; USA vs Al-Arian; Casino Jack and the United States of Money; The Power of Forgiveness; South of the Border; I Am (Tom Shadyac); Full Signal; Gasland; Frontline: The Suicide Tourist; Right to Exit: Kevorkian; Buck; A Zen Life: D.T.
 Suzuki; DOT: An Ordinary Life, An Extraordinary Person; We Were Here; Marina Abramovic: The Artist Is Present; Heist: Who Stole the American Dream?; The Gatekeepers; Dirty Wars; The Act of Killing; Gerhard Richter Painting; After Tiller; Inequality for All; Harry Dean Stanton: Partly Fiction; Last Call at the Oasis; No Direction Home: Bob Dylan; Nostalgia for the Light; When the Iron Bird Flies; The Life and Times of Frida Kahlo; Finding Vivian Maier; Getting Clear: Scientology and the Prison of Belief; The Loss of Nameless Things; Chris & Don: A Love Story; Making AMurderer; Amanda Knox (Netflix); 13th; OJ: Made in America; Salinger; I Am Not Your Negro; Oliver Stone's The Untold History of the United States.